It was our recent trip to the country’s largest IKEA that prompted this blog!

 Just figure it out along the way.
 Try and fit some pieces, and it will eventually come together and hopefully not fall apart when you are done.

 A friend of ours once said when he purchased his first flat-screen TV it came with a two hundred page handbook, but when his wife gave birth to their firstborn, the doctor handed him his son and said: “Congratulations, it’s a boy.”
 He was like – wait, how do I do this?
 What does he need?

 No handbook, no instructions-

-In a recent conversation with a new mom, she expressed the dynamics that comes with being a new mom.
+In a recent conversation with a new mom, she expressed the dynamics that come with being a new mom.
 She loves her baby very much, but the demands were something she had no idea would consume her every waking moment.
-So much so they made some real life changes to make sure they have the support they needed.
+So much so they made some real-life changes to make sure they have the support they needed.

 No instructions, just trying to do their best with love.

 What folks don’t tell you when you start on this incredible rollercoaster ride called parenting, it is one of the hardest jobs out there!
 With no set instructions!

 Oh sure there are plenty of parenting books, I think I’ve read them all, well all related to raising sons and how to be a good parent.
 But what they do not to tell you is what to do when all those books fail, when all those suggestions don’t produce the results you were hoping for?